kenken17/cc4-assignment/assignment-1/README.md

 #### Solution:

-ALl the files are under `./tf/`.
+All the files are under `./tf` folder.
 Since this is a phase by phase setup.
 Suggest to copy files step by step.

 Let's create a user so we could start provisioning.
 Make sure we have an admin profile called `cc4`.

-Copy user setup under `./tf/01-user.tf` to a new folder `./cc4/`
+Copy user setup under `./tf/01-user.tf` to a new folder i.e. `./cc4`

 **Note**: For security, we could have stricter policy and enforce MFA for the group